jbisits/QGTracerAdvection/README.md

 The tracer advection in either a steady flow or a time dependent flow remains unchanged from the original version of the module `TraverAdvDiff`.

-The module `MeasureMixing.jl` has two diagnostics to look at how the tracer is being mixed by the flow.
-These are:
-* variance in concentration over the grid
-* evolution of the second moment of the tracer patch (work in progress).
+The module `MeasureMixing.jl` has various functions that can be used to calculate concentration diagnostics from either saved data or as a simulation is run.
+There are also functions that can plot various aspects of the simulations from saved data.

 ## Using the modules